-Despite the ongoing call for evidence-based practice, difficulties in assessing the impact of educational technologies on learning outcomes have been reported due to the need to provide all students with the same opportunities (Cronin 2009; Forte & Bruckman 2007; Mayer 2009) and ethically this is quite correct.
-This means that the ability to study real students in real courses becomes quite problematic, making it necessary to try and simulate as closely as possible what would be considered a normal study situation for the student.
-This pilot study sought to address the dearth of experimental studies in this area by running a simulated study experience to test the "meshing hypothesis"; that is, the claim that instructional resources should mesh with the student's learning style (Pashler et al., 2008, p.108).
+Despite the ongoing call for evidence-based practice, difficulties in assessing the impact of educational technologies on learning outcomes have been reported due to the need to provide all students with the same opportunities (Cronin 2009; Forte & Bruckman 2007; Mayer, 2009).
+This study sought to address the dearth of experimental studies to test the "meshing hypothesis"; that is, the claim that instructional resources should mesh with the student's learning style (Pashler et al. 2008, p.
+108).
 The problem investigated in this research was to determine the impact of multiple representations of content on learning outcomes across learning styles and modal preferences.
-Four research questions were developed to investigate the research problem:
+Four research questions were developed to investigate the research problem.